RosettaCommons/documentation/rosetta_basics/scoring/Scorefunction-History.md

 Rosetta's scorefunction has gone though many changes over the years.
 This page documents some of the landmarks.

+An introductory tutorial on how to score biomolecules using Rosetta can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/scoring/scoring).

 Which scorefunction?
 ====================